Nikinox/Nikinox/NikiSuite/README.md

 Some potential future additions:

--🎮 a small collection of games

 -🖼️ an advanced clipboard

--🔧 improvements to existing tools
+-🔧 improvements to existing tools (like fixing the text editor)

 ❌ Things That Will NEVER Be Added